astral-express/astral-express/README.md

 <details>
   <summary><h3>Current progress and journey</h3></summary>
-  Currently working on my personal project to learning NodeJS, MongoDB, Typescript, EJS and some other addons.
-After this finishing this project, next plan is to make a new project and learn React.
+  Currently working on my personal project learning NodeJS, MongoDB, Typescript, EJS and some other addons.
+After this finishing it, my next plan is to learn React on a new project.
 </details>

 #